 Learning Improv is Hard.
 Teaching it, Even Harder!

-Here I am, 8 years into this entire online endeavor, attempting to pass down some of the jazz guitar knowledge I've acquired along the way.
+Here I am, 10 years into this entire online endeavour, attempting to pass down some of the jazz guitar knowledge I've acquired along the way.
 BTW, here's how this website looked in its first year.

 I recently realized that very few articles, lessons, blog posts or podcasts online that discuss the subject of improvisation.
 What we mainly find are resources for chords, scales, chord melody playing, etc. It's very useful stuff!
 However, a fundamental overview of improvisation is hard to find.